stefankarschti/inputosm/README.md

 * Code reviews welcome
 * Write tests

-    Add tests in the tests folder.
+    *NOTE* Add tests in the tests folder.

 ## Who do I talk to? ##